Office of Intelligence and Counterintelligence

-The Office of Intelligence and Counterintelligence (OICI), also abbreviated IN, DOE-IN, DOE/IN, I&CI, or OIC, was established in 2006 by the merger of pre-existing Energy Department intelligence and security organizations.
-It is an office of the United States Department of Energy (DOE) responsible for all intelligence and counterintelligence activities throughout the DOE complex; due to this central role, OICI is designated DOE's Headquarters Intelligence.
+The Office of Intelligence and Counterintelligence (OICI; also abbreviated IN, DOE-IN, DOE/IN, I&CI, or OIC) is an office of the United States Department of Energy (DOE) responsible for all intelligence and counterintelligence activities throughout the DOE complex.
+It was established in 2006 by the merger of pre-existing Energy Department intelligence and security organizations.
+Due to its central role, OICI is designated DOE's Headquarters Intelligence.
 As a component of the United States Intelligence Community in addition to the Department of Energy, OICI reports to both the Director of National Intelligence and Secretary of Energy.

 Overview

 The Office of Intelligence and Counterintelligence provides information to the Secretary of Energy and other senior federal policymakers.
 A member of the United States Intelligence Community, it contributes unique scientific and technical analysis capabilities with a specialty in energy security.
 The office protects information and technology vital to both the U.S. economy and national security, leveraging its specific expertise in nuclear weapons, proliferation, energy, and waste.